 In this section we look at the budget incidence of unemployment and pension insurance.
-To assess the redistributive effect of these two systems on the regional earned income we construct a new income variable.
-We use the primary income described in section 4.2, add social insurance benefits and deduct contributions to social insurance for each region (Table 6).9
+To assess the redistributive effect of these two systems on the regional earned income we construct a new income variable C. We use the primary income A described in section 5.2, deduct contributions to social insurance B1 and add social insurance benefits B2 for each region (Table 7).11

-Table 6: Primary income, transfers and contributions to pension and unemployment insurance (in € m.)
+Table 7 Primary income, transfers from and contributions to pension and unemployment insurance (in million €)

-Wages earned by employees 734.285 Income earned by the self-employed 155.743 Earnings of civil servants 63.488 Α = Primary income 953.516 State pension payments 190.048 Unemployment benefits 29.048 Expenditure on active labour market policies 21.874 B1 = Social insurance benefits and payments 240.970 Contributions to state pension insurance -169.560 Contributions to unemployment insurance -47.146 B2 = Contributions to social insurance -216.724 C Income after pension and unemployment insurance 1,002.008
+Wages earned by employees 743,285

+Income earned by the self-employed 155,743

+Earnings of civil servants 63,488

+Α = Primary income 962,516

+Contributions to state pension insurance -169,560

+Contributions to unemployment insurance -47,146

+B1 = Contributions to social insurance -216,724

+B1 = Contributions to social insurance State pension payments -216,724 190,048

+B1

+B1 State pension payments 190,048

+B1 B2 State pension payments Unemployment benefits 190,048